 August 1965

-Michael and Dan Erlewine formed The Prime Movers with their cousin Robert Thomas Vinopal, aka 'R.T.', on bass, Spider Wynn on drums, and Michael's neighbor Robert Nathan 'Bob' Sheff (b.
+In the spring of 1965, Michael returned home too, and he and Dan soon started looking for other musicians to form the Prime Movers.
+By August, the band was finally put together with Michael on vocals, amplified harmonica, and sometime rhythm guitar, Dan on lead guitar, plus their cousin Robert Thomas ‘R.T.’
+Vinopal on bass, Spider Wynn on drums, and Michael’s neighbor Robert Nathan ‘Bob’ Sheff (b.
 Monday, January 1, 1945, San Antonio, Texas - d.
 Saturday, December 12, 2020, in his sleep), a keyboard player who was a classically trained musician formerly of the Once Group, a local collective that performed their own music and also the work of modern classical composers such as John Cage.
-The nascent group, who played a good time rock 'n' roll and some blues and gospel for awhile, was managed by Michael himself, who also acted as their booking agent!
-At the time, the aforementioned Michael and his friend Bob Sheff lived together in a large two-floor house located at 114 North Division Street, and who later became known as the 'Prime Mover House' after Dan and many other future members of the band went to live there too (Michael was the lasted to moved out from that house in early 1972).
-"We had the entire second floor, which consisted of four bedrooms, a bath, and kitchen," Michael recalls.
-"On the third floor, essentially the attic, was a large room that quickly became our band-practice area, and another smaller room across the front of the house I soon took over as my private silk-screen shop, the place where I designed and printed most of the band's posters over the years (posters that the other band members then would sometimes spread all over town and put them up each week), and where sometimes people would stay."
+The fledgling band, who originally played blues, rock ‘n’ roll and even gospel for awhile, was managed by Michael Erlewine himself, who also acted as booking agent.
+Also at that time Michael and bandmate Bob Sheff started living together in a large two-floor house located at 114 North Division Street, and who later became known as the “Prime Mover House” after Dan and many other future members of the band went to live there too (Michael was the lasted to moved out from that house in early 1972).
+“We had the entire second floor, which consisted of four bedrooms, a bath, and kitchen,” recalls Michael.
+“On the third floor, essentially the attic, was a large room that quickly became our band-practice area, and another smaller room across the front of the house I soon took over as my private silk-screen shop, the place where I designed and printed most of the band's posters over the years (posters that the other band members then would sometimes spread all over town and put them up each week), and where sometimes people would stay.”
 In the attic there was also a giant unfinished room with vaulted ceilings on the floor of which Michael have painted a magic circle with five-pointed star, and where they hid their pot sometimes.
-By the way, the house still stands today, owned by the local University of Michigan.
+By the way, the house still stands today, owned by University of Michigan.

 THE PRIME MOVERS #1 (AUGUST 1965 - NOVEMBER 1965)

-1) Michael Erlewine vocals, amplified harmonica, and sometimes rhythm guitar
+2) Michael Erlewine vocals, amplified harmonica, and sometimes rhythm guitar

 3) Spider Wynn drums